-The State of California requires that all employers train their employees about heat illness prevention.
-They also have to provide their employees plenty of water and access to shade, and employers must be in compliance with the Cal/OSHA Heat Illness Prevention Standard.
+The State of California requires that all employers train their employees about heat illness prevention and provide plenty of water and access to shade.
+Employers must be in compliance with the Cal/OSHA Heat Illness Prevention Standard.

 - Heat illness prevention